cyberblast/screeps.ocs.internal.package/README.md

 * On Windows
   If you are not familiar in using a CLI (command line interface), it is recommened that you use Github Desktop https://desktop.github.com/, it is quite simple.
-  If you don't want to use Github Desktop, you must have SSH keys linked to your GitHub account before following these instructions.
+  If you don't want to use Github Desktop, you must have SSH keys linked to your GitHub account before following these instructions (at least for *Installation: 3.
+Clone repository and submodules*).

   To use **powershell**, you may have to do the following steps:
   * Install OpenSSH